jakelever/isub/README.md

 ## Important details

+- You cannot and **should not run Python directly on the head-node** of the cluster.
+Instead you should run isub commands that launch a job on the cluster which is then run on one of the nodes with a GPU
 - You can only run code inside your volume directory (something like /home/jakelever/jakelevervol1claim).
 - The directories which you write to must be write accessible to all.
 Use `chmod a+w <DIRECTORY>` with the directory you want to make write accessible to all